 who i am

 When I was barely 14, I was bedside in a Jersey shore Labor & Delivery room, donning a neon yellow hospital bracelet with the words "LABOR COACH" as I watched my mom birth my little sister.
 I was in awe of the amazing power my mom had as well as the fact that I could do that too.
 Throughout attending a performing arts high school and New York University's Tisch School of the Arts for a bachelor's degree in acting, I would spend my spare time watching The Business of Being Born over and over, learning the benefits of placenta encapsulation, dreaming of my far-off home birth the way most girls dream of their wedding, and talking with my professors about their experiences breastfeeding instead of Broadway.
 When I graduated NYU and had time to devote to birth work, I began my training the summer afterwards and have not looked back.
-When I'm not attending prentatal and postpartum visits, I'm dying my hair colors of the rainbow, wearing babies around the world, binge watching Gilmore Girls for the umpteenth time, knitting and crocheting, getting/giving tattoos, and talking about breastfeeding, birth, and the choices we are lucky to have in both.
 I truly consider myself a birth activist; I am constantly arousing awareness of birth rights, choices, and promoting maternal-focused, evidence-based care.
-I am currently attending college to become a certified nurse-midwife (CNM) with the goal of having my own homebirth midwifery practice in the future.
+I am attending Rutgers University School of Nursing getting a second bachelor’s degree in nursing and have been referred for acceptance to the Rutgers School of Nursing Duel Doctorate of Nursing Practice program to become a certified nurse-midwife (CNM) and licensed women’s health nurse practicer (LWHNP,) which I will be attending in 2020.
+When I'm not attending prentatal and postpartum visits, I'm dying my hair colors of the rainbow, wearing babies around the world, binge watching Gilmore Girls for the umpteenth time, knitting, getting/giving tattoos, and talking about breastfeeding, birth, and the choices we are lucky to have in both.
+I currently live in Jersey City with my fiancé and our rabbit, Glory, and kittens, Betelgeuse and Thackary.

 how i think